Updated April 2020

 Polaroid discontinued 600 type film way back in 2008, but a company called the Impossible Project rose up and started making new film for the camera.
 In 2017, the Impossible Project renamed itself ‘Polaroid Originals,’ and continues making new film for vintage Polaroid cameras.

-Polaroid Originals film for 600 cameras is what you’ll need to run the camera.
+New Polaroid film for 600 cameras is what you’ll need to run the camera.
 The Polaroid Impulse AF is powered by a small battery in the film cartridge itself, so it won’t even turn on until you load a new pack of film.
 I’ll go over how to load the camera below, but before we get started, make sure you have a fresh pack of film in hand.

 Fuji Instax film, and Polaroid Originals film for iType, SX-70, and Spectra will not work with this camera.
 Also, old packs of vintage Polaroid film will likely have a dead battery.
 The film is still good, but you’ll need to do a battery transfer, and are still going to need a fresh pack of film to do so.